harcokuppens/clean-classic-helloworld/README.md

 However you offcourse can use this project on your local machine by installing Clean from https://clean.cs.ru.nl/ yourself.
 * install Clean from https://clean.cs.ru.nl/ .
-* build project with `clm` using the command:  ./build.bash
+* build project with `clm` using the command:  `./build.bash`
-* cleanup project with bash script using the command:  ./cleanup.bash
+* cleanup project with bash script using the command: ` ./cleanup.bash`
-* cleanup both project and clean installation in project: ./cleanup.bash all
+* cleanup both project and clean installation in project: `./cleanup.bash all`
-* reinstall clean in project: ./install-clean-clm.bash
+* reinstall clean in project: `./install-clean-clm.bash` \
+  By default this installs Clean for X64 Linux, for [other platforms](#platforms-the-clean-compiler-supports) you must the download url in the script.

 If you add a  a project file ( `.prj` ) to this project, which is used by the Clean IDE, you can also can compile this project with the `cpm` commandline tool instead of using `clm`.